trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 The CDN should already have been configured in advance to point to Platform.sh as its upstream.

 {{< /note >}}

-Adding a domain to your project tells the Platform.sh edge layer where to route requests for your website.
-You can add multiple domains to point to your project.

-Each domain can have its own custom SSL certificate, or use the default one provided.
-Sometimes it can take Let's Encrypt a couple of minutes to provision the certificate the first time.
-This is normal, and only means the first deploy after enabling a domain may take longer than usual.
-Setting the CNAME record with your DNS provider first helps to minimize that disruption.

-Adding a custom domain disables the automatically generated URLs (`main-def456-abc123.eu-2.platformsh.site`).

 Add a single domain to your Platform.sh project for `<YOUR_DOMAIN>`: